 Then Prime Minister John Howard first introduced the ban on marriage equality in August 2004.
 While he has long since departed the political stage, his legacy of homophobia and discrimination lives on.

-#5: Because there’s no intellectual stimulation in arguing against stupidity
+#5: Because there’s no intellectual stimulation in arguing against our opponents

 #4: Because Julia Gillard let me – and the LGBTI community – down